The hillsides, ocean breezes, and intense sun exposure make this area ideal for creative landscaping — but they also require thoughtful design.

 • Drought-tolerant and native plants for sustainable beauty

-• Bark, gravel, or DG as smart lawn alternatives
+• Bark, gravel, or decomposed granite as smart lawn alternatives

 • Hardscaping with stone, pavers, and lighting